yegor256/at/README.md

 [3.40] Don't be scared of long test classes — they are OK.

-[3.41] Don't fix feature code in response to a failing flaky test.
+[3.41] Don't fix feature code in response to a flaky test failure.

-[3.42] Use [maybeslow] or a similar library to diagnose long running tests.
+[3.42] Use [maybeslow] or a similar library to diagnose long-running tests.

 [3.43] Kill long-running tests on timeout.